mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 ## Sampling

 One of the indispensable part of any RL algorithm would be the sampling, where the agent, represented by the policy network in this case, actually interacts with the environment as per Figure **[TODO: Insert figure of env and agent interaction way back in the background section I guess]**.
-More specifically, in the DDPG algorithm, we alternate between the (1) policy sampling and the (1) policy update phase until we obtain an agent that can solve the task (sometimes it just cannot though).
+More specifically, in the DDPG algorithm, we alternate between the (1) policy sampling and the (2) policy update phase until we obtain an agent that can solve the task (sometimes it just can't though, unfortunately).

 The one we are interested in this section is obviously the (1) policy sampling phase.
 We already setup the environment earlier, namely in the **TODO: Add link to section**.